 Need some extra motivation on creating a budget?
 Here are some parting thoughts:

 - Knowledge of what money you have coming in and what bills you need to pay is power.
 With this information, you can prioritize your spending and set goals such as the one I set to pay off almost $60,000 in debt in 16 months.
 This wasn’t wishful thinking but the result of a mathematical calculation based on my income and other pots of money I could access to pay off my debt.

 - This knowledge can also help you rethink the income part of the equation.
-If, after looking at your debts and comparing them to your income, you realize that being debt free other than your mortgage in the next five to ten years is impossible, it may be time to rethink your job, or to get a second job.
-I started a side hustle in November of 2015 to not only bring in some extra money but to create a stream of income that I could carry through to retirement.
+If, after looking at your debts and comparing them to your income, you realize that being debt free other than your mortgage in the next five to ten years is impossible, it may be time to rethink your job, get a second job, or even start a side hustle.
 You may not think you have the time or marketable skills but my guess is you can find something.

 - Optimism also isn’t a plan.
 I am all for the glass being half-full but for this to work in the context of budgeting then the glass actually does have to be half-full.
 And the only way to know this is to calculate your numbers.

 Let me know where you are in making a plan for your money in the comment section below.